tdavchev/Modelling-Entailment-with-CNNs/README.md

 ## Convolutional Neural Networks for Sentence Classification
-Code for the paper [Convolutional Neural Networks for Sentence Classification](http://arxiv.org/abs/1408.5882) (EMNLP 2014).
+Code influenced by the paper [Convolutional Neural Networks for Sentence Classification](http://arxiv.org/abs/1408.5882) (EMNLP 2014).

 Runs the model on Pang and Lee's movie review dataset (MR in the paper).
-Please cite the original paper when using the data.
+It can also run the model on Stanford Natural Language Inference (SNLI) dataset.

 ### Requirements
 Code is written in Python (2.7) and requires Theano (0.7).